-Ilse Taylor Owen is a seventeen year old Para Equestrian and member of the British Equestrian Federation Excel Talent Development Programme Para-Dressage Squad sponsored by Sport England.
+Ilse Taylor Owen is an eighteen year old Para Equestrian and member of the British Equestrian Federation Excel Talent Development Programme Para-Dressage Squad sponsored by Sport England.
 Ilse represented GBR in her first International Competition at Bishop Burton in 2017.
 This is her story.

 I was born in the Netherlands in 2001 with Hemiplegic Cerebral Palsy (RH) and so, as a competitive equestrian, I am classified as a Grade IV Para- Dressage Rider for 2017 under the new FEI grades.

 Having always loved horses, at the age of 6 I began riding a pony with my friends at a nearby farm, but did not begin dressage until I moved to the UK when I was 10.
 My physiotherapist recommended that I start riding again and she pointed me at the local RDA as a great place to help with my physical development.

 RDA was the best physio advice I have ever had!